Part III - Improving Your Workflow

 vm$

-utility (short for "word count") displays the number of
+The wc utility (short for "word count") displays the number of

 newlines, words, and bytes in a given file.
 The output is pretty terse, though!